-We're sorry to have to report that branch secretary Nigel Bray died on the 19th December.
-There will be more information in his obituary in the next edition of Railwatch.
+We're sorry to have to report that branch secretary Nigel Bray died on the 19th December 2021.
+His obituary appears in Railwatch edition 171.

-Our next branch meeting will be on on 5th March 2022 at 2pm at Bridgwater Railway Club beside the Railway Station.
+The last branch meeting was on 5th March 2022 at Bridgwater Railway Club.

 Our previous meeting was on Saturday 20th November 2021 at Manvers Street Baptist Church.
 Chris Warren talked about the campaign to reopen Saltford station.

 A meeting was held on Wednesday 20th October in Bethesda Church Hall, Gloucester Road, Trowbridge to discuss how to save the Bristol-Waterloo train service which South Western Railway is proposing to withdraw.
 You can read a report on the meeting here.

 A meeting was held on Wednesday 27th October in The Tavern Inn, Kemble, close to the station, speakers from Cirencester Community Railway discussed the project to reopen the Kemble-Cirencester line as a light railway with the latest technology.
 A write up and link to the slide presentation can be found here:

 There was an informal branch meeting on 18th September 2021 in Yatton at the Strawberry Line Café at 2pm.